mihikakrishna/UC-Davis-GPA-Analysis-Tool/README.md

 - Chrome WebDriver
 - Google Chrome browser (should be compaitble with Chrome WebDriver version)

+Download the appropriate version of Chrome WebDriver and Chrome for Testing for your system and make sure to update their paths in `config.py`.

 For more info on Chromedrivers and Chrome, please visit this website:  https://chromedriver.chromium.org/downloads

-You can install Selenium using pip:
+Additionally, you can install Selenium using pip:
 ```bash
 pip install selenium
 ```

-Download the appropriate version of Chrome WebDriver and Chrome for Testing for your system and make sure to update their paths in `config.py`.

 ## Usage
 Clone this repository to your local machine.